moditect/deptective/README.md

 Place the configuration file in the root of your source directory (e.g. _src/main/java_ for Maven projects) or on the classpath at _META-INF/deptective.json_ (e.g. _META-INF/src/main/resources/deptective.json_ for Maven projects).
-Alternatively you can specify the location of the config file using the `-Adeptective.configfile` option (see below).
+Alternatively you can specify the location of the config file using the `configfile` option (see below).

 ### Configuring the Java compiler